An era ends: The legacy of captain Virat Kohli

 Very early into his captaincy, Kohli realized the formula for winning Tests.
 Take 20 wickets, period.
 In Sri Lanka (2015), when he first led India as full-time Test captain, Kohli spoke about the risk of losing.
 “We don’t mind playing a batsman less.
 As long as we can take 20 wickets, that’s the best chance of winning,” he had said.
 You could almost carve his words in stone and place it as a traveling plaque in every Indian dressing room since.

 It was a form of aggression previously unseen.
 Sample this.
 Six out of India’s seven biggest wins (by runs) came under Kohli.
 He liked setting an imposing target, often not enforcing the follow-on and aiming for 400-plus declarations.
-These tall targets would take out two out of four results.
+These tall targets would take out two of the four results..
 The opposition only had two options left – lose or bat out for a draw.

 On the field, Kohli brought a new energy to Test cricket.
 Playing to the gallery, he energized the crowd.
 ‘Win the crowd, and you win half the battle’ was the gladiatorial adage.
 Kohli, as a demi-god of Indian cricket already, had the crowd eating out of his palms.
 He just needed to unleash this power.
 From Visakhapatnam to Wankhede, from Eden Gardens to the MCG, from Johannesburg to Lord’s, when Indian bowlers steamed in, the crowds roared.